MarkVerbeek91/markverbeek91.github.io/_posts/2023-02-01-RowingRobot.md

 Controller for the robot, like running on some embedded board.

-### Machine Learning

-For the robot brain to know how to row, it needs to be trained.
+- grblHAL (like) embedded software on real time board.
+- Raspbarry pi or alike for control loop

+#### Based in First Pricibles

-Another option is to derive a motion based on first principles.
+To derive a motion based on first principles.
 This can be done, and might be a valid solution.
 A comparison could be made here.

+- Knowing the mass of the boat
+- Knowing the mass of the rower
+- Knowing the geometry of the rower
+- Knowing the geometry of the boat
+- Knowing the torque on each joint

+The force of the blade on the water can be computed.

+A rough estimate can be made about how much force the blade can excert on the water.
+It's possible to revert the equestion and a optimilisation can be done on the torques of each joint for the length of the stroke.
+Till a optimal has been found.

+#### Machine Learning

+The last step above might be a very difficult one.
+Reversing the equations and optimize the inputs.

+In computer science another method exist to work with these kind of challenges.
+The field of Machine Learning and then specific the one for Machine Learning.

 ### Hardware testing (simulation, digital twin)